-For more information, visit www.ncparks.gov
+For more information, visit NCparks.gov and Facebook.com/FPISP/

 Located just down the road from the FFSRA Park Headquarters in Kure Beach, NC (the northernmost point of the Badwater Cape Fear race route) is the North Carolina Aquarium at Fort Fisher and it is absolutely worth a visit!
 Visitors journey along "The Waters of the Cape Fear" - from freshwater streams and swamps, to coastline habitats, reefs and the open ocean.
 It is an outstanding destination for visitors of all ages.